cminers/braiins-os/docs/index.md

 ## Batch migration to Braiins OS

 You can use simple bash scripts to install Braiins OS on a larger number of devices in sequence.
-For example, the following snippet will install selected transitional image to all supported devices in the local network and print out their IP addresses.
+For example, the following snippet will install a selected transitional image to all supported devices in the local network and print out their IP addresses.

 ```
 IP_PREFIX=192.168.0; for i in `seq 1 150`; do ip=${IP_PREFIX}.$i; python3 ./upgrade2bos.py $ip || {echo Last IP processed: $ip}; done